How to Repurpose or Upcycle Items for your home in a Farm Chic way~

 But any color of your choice will do.
 If you want to keep it rustic looking like I did, don’t be perfect with the paint and leave some wood showing thru.
 Next grab your favorite blanket and lay it across the top and put it in a cozy area of your home.

-And you have successfully repurposed an old item that was garbage for one person, into a function piece of furniture for your home!
+And you have successfully repurposed an old item that was garbage for one person, into a functional piece of furniture for your home!

 The second piece was an old wooden ladder, again being tossed by someone who had no use for it.
 I show you two options and uses for it in the video.
 The first is turning it into a decorative shelving unit by cutting pieces of wood to fit across the rung to the step.
 Using my table saw and Dewalt Miter Saw.